Multiple Home Insurance Claims: How Many is Too Many Before You're Dropped?

 Avoid a Coverage Gap at All Costs

-If your policy lapses — even for a few days — your mortgage lender has the right to purchase force-placed insurance on your behalf.
+If your policy lapses, even for a few days, your mortgage lender has the right to purchase force-placed insurance on your behalf.
 This coverage is far more expensive than any market alternative and protects only the lender, not your belongings or personal liability.
-Start shopping for a new policy the moment you receive a non-renewal notice.
+Maintaining continuous coverage is critical.

 Frequently Asked Questions